 Individuals struggling with addiction or a co-occurring disorder are eligible for our Intensive Outpatient (IOP) treatment program.
-Learn more about our IOP program below:

 Our Intensive Outpatient Program is a step down from our partial hospitalization program (PHP).
 Through our IOP program, individuals do not live on campus but are required to attend mandatory programming.
 Among other aspects, our IOP treatment includes weekday programming from 8:30 a.m. to 11:45 a.m.
 After morning sessions, patients spend the rest of their day attending various meetings, receiving job-placement assistance such as resumes and mock interviews, working in town, and sober networking.
 Weekly medication-assisted treatment (MAT) appointments, individual therapy, and family sessions are included in IOP, as well as group sessions and case management.

-Who Is Eligible for IOP?
+Who Is Eligible for IOP Services?

 24/7 free and confidential calls